-When disciplining children parents sometimes feel that once a consequence has been given, their job is finished.
+When disciplining children, parents sometimes feel that once a consequence has been given, their job is finished.
 Unfortunately, however, there may be tension left in the relationship and children feel guilty or may plan revenge.
-Parental anger often creates tension between the parent and the child.
-And the parent further punishes by putting distance in the relationship.
-True repentance may also not have taken place, leaving room for anger or even bitterness to linger.
 Discipline is not complete until the relationship between the parent and child is restored.
 The child needs to understand the wrongdoing, but also feel the unconditional love and acceptance from the parent.
 The secret to constructive discipline is a positive conclusion.

 The positive conclusion can mean the difference between punishment and discipline.
 Punishment focuses on past misdeeds; discipline focuses on future good deeds.
 Punishment looks for justice in order to balance the scales; discipline teaches a correct response and helps the child learn wisdom.
 Punishment is negative; discipline is positive.
 Punishment is motivated out of anger; discipline is motivated out of love.
 The positive conclusion turns what otherwise might be punishment into a constructive learning experience.